ME to WE is an award-winning social enterprise dedicated to supporting WE Charity

 What you need to know about WE Charity’s partnership with ME to WE.

 - ME to WE is a social enterprise that was created in 2005 (from predecessor Leaders Today) to support the award-winning development work of WE Charity.

 - ME to WE’s financial support enables WE Charity to scale its operational capacity while keeping a low administration rate of approximately 10% to ensure the maximum dollars donated go to social programs.

-- While ME to WE’s commitment is to donate a minimum 50% of its proceeds to WE Charity, and often donates as much as 80% of its yearly profits and in-kind revenue to WE Charity.
+- While ME to WE’s commitment is to donate a minimum 50% of its proceeds to WE Charity, for the past four years, it has donated 90% of its yearly profits and in-kind revenue to WE Charity.
 The balance is re-invested into the social enterprise to further grow its social mission—developing additional women’s artisanal cooperatives or global-service placement locations.

 - More than 140,000 youth are inspired through ME to WE leadership programs.

 - 20,000 travelers joined us on ME to WE immersive volunteer trips overseas.